General Exploratory Bonus for Optimistic Exploration in RLHF

 \section{Acknowledgement}

-The authors would like to thank Froilan Choi and Shawn Im for their valuable comments on the manuscript.
+We thank Froilan Choi and Shawn Im for their valuable suggestions on the paper, and thank all the ICLR 2026 PCs, SACs, ACs, and anonymous reviewers.
 This work is supported in part by the AFOSR Young Investigator Program under award number FA9550-23-1-0184, National Science Foundation under awards IIS-2237037 and IIS-2331669, Office of Naval Research under grant number N00014-23-1-2643, Schmidt Sciences Foundation, Open Philanthropy, Alfred P. Sloan Fellowship, and gifts from Google and Amazon.